Battle of the Alps? Water woes loom amid climate change

 The southern Alpine towns, especially in France and Italy with their drier climates, are more likely to undergo water shortages than the northern towns, the report said.
 “This is particularly true of inner-Alpine dry valleys such as the Aosta Valley in northwestern Italy, already affected by significant water stress.”

-State Secretary Bettina Hoffmann, who is representing Germany’s Environment Ministry in Brig, said her country was working to “bundle” issues of sustainable water in the broader context of the fight against the climate crisis — the centerpiece of the United Nations climate conference in Sharm el-Sheikh, Egypt, starting Nov.
+State Secretary Bettina Hoffmann, who is representing Germany’s Environment Ministry in Brig, said Germany wants to fuse issues of sustainable water in the broader context of the fight against the climate crisis — the centerpiece of the United Nations climate conference in Sharm el-Sheikh, Egypt, starting Nov.
 6.

-“The Alpine countries have to act on two levels: Only resolute climate action that stops global warming can preserve the remaining glaciers,” she said.
-“At the same time, however, we have to adapt to changes in the water balance both in the Alps and in rivers fed by water from the Alps.”

 She called for “in-depth exchanges on how to protect the water cycle in the Alps,” and suggested countries in the region should share best practices and ideas.
 “We need to involve all stakeholders, from tourism to agriculture right through to the water supply sector.”